TrickfireRobotics/urc-2023/motherboard/readme.md

 The "motherboard" is the PCB (circuit board) that allows our codebase to communicate between 6 PWM-compatible devices (such as servo motors), 6 stepper motors, control the rover status-lights, and communicate with the GPS module.

-Since these things do not have a convient USB port sticking out of them to connect to our main computer for us to use, we use the Raspberry Pi Pico microcontroller to act as the middle-man between these low level devices and our codebase.
+Since these things do not have a convenient USB port sticking out of them to connect to our main computer for us to use, we use the Raspberry Pi Pico microcontroller to act as the middle-man between these low level devices and our codebase.
 All communications are made through the USB port on the Pi Pico.

 ## Initial Setup